pacuna/blog/_posts/2018-07-29-etl-postgres-to-postgres.md

 This would work fine for a small or medium amount of data.
 But it wouldn't be performant if the size of the table is larger.
 The Airflow worker would have to load all the data retrieved from the query into memory before inserting it into the destination table, making it difficult if you are copying GB's or even TB's of data.
 For this case, we would do better using a [server side cursor](http://initd.org/psycopg/docs/usage.html#server-side-cursors) instead.
 This type of cursor doesn't fetch all the rows at once, but instead it uses batches.
+This way you can control the amount of data that's transfered to the client.

 For example, let's say you want to grab all the users created on a certain day and copy them to another table on a daily basis.
 You could use this simple PythonOperator: